delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 For corrections, the Bureau of Community Corrections handles all sorts of supervision during detention and after reintegration into the community.
 Other divisions that make up the Department of Corrections are the Bureau of Healthcare and the Bureau of Prisons.

-What is the Difference Between Jail and Prison in Delaware?
+What Is The Difference Between Jail and Prison in Delaware?

 Also, jails in the state are architecturally designed to detain a small number of people with minimal security and welfare provisions.
 Unlike jails, prison infrastructure is for maximum detention with high-grade electronic security, proper welfare, and rehabilitation classes by the Corrections department regarding the purposes for custody.